chenxiguo0/Naive-Bayes-Text-Classifier/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/pEbqUUJs)

-# fall-2024-assignment-03
+# Naive Bayes Text Classifier

-Naive Bayes Text Classifier
+## Project Overview

-This project implements a Naive Bayes classifier in Python to predict authorship based on text data.
-The classifier is trained on labeled text files, with each author associated with a unique set of text samples.
-This program tokenizes text by splitting along whitespace and calculates class priors and word likelihoods based on term frequency.
+This project implements a Naive Bayes text classifier in Python designed to predict authorship based on text data.
+The classifier is trained on labeled text files, where each author is associated with a unique set of text samples.
+The program tokenizes text by splitting it along whitespace and calculates class priors and word likelihoods using term frequency.

 It contains three key components:
     NaiveBayes Class: Located in nb.py, this class includes methods to train (train) and test (test) the Naive Bayes model.